dortania/GPU-Buyers-Guide/README.md

 This is a question comes up quite a bit in the hackintosh community, and for good reason as why in the world would these GPUs work out of box on a mac and not a hackintosh?
 Well the reason being is that PCs and Macs have different internal wiring and so the ACPI layouts in a PC don't work well with Macs in different senarios.
 To get around this, we use [WhateverGreen](https://github.com/acidanthera/WhateverGreen/releases) and it's commanion [Lilu](https://github.com/acidanthera/Lilu/releases) to patch different parts of our hackintosh like renaming devices, assisting in framebuffer connections, patching audio connectors, allowing modifications to aty_config, aty_properties, cail_properties via ACPI and so many more.
 With such a large feature set and developed by someone who knows what they're doing, there's no reason not to use it

-# So what GPU should I buy?
+# So what are my options?

 So there’s still 2 routes for discrete GPUs you can go, either AMD or Nvidia(Yes, there’s actually natively supported Nvidia cards in Catalina).
 So I’ll be going over what GPUs are compatible and what features/drawbacks they hold.